Johnny Boychuk

 John Paul Boychuk (born January 19, 1984) is a Canadian former professional ice hockey defenceman.
-Drafted 61st overall in 2002 by the Colorado Avalanche, he played for the Avalanche, the Boston Bruins and New York Islanders of the National Hockey League (NHL).
+Drafted 61st overall in 2002 by the Colorado Avalanche, he played for the Colorado Avalanche, the Boston Bruins and New York Islanders of the National Hockey League (NHL).
 In 2011, he was a part of the Bruins' Stanley Cup championship team.
 He was traded to the Islanders prior to the 2014–15 season, where he would announce retirement after six seasons with the team.